temporalio/cli/temporalcli/commandsmd/commands.md

 #### Options

-* `--event-details` (bool) - If set, when using text output this will print the event details instead of just the event during workflow progress.
+* `--event-details` (bool) - If set when using text output, this will print the event details instead of just the event during workflow progress.
+If set when using JSON output, this will include the entire "history" JSON key of the started run (does not follow runs).

 Includes options set for [workflow start](#options-set-for-workflow-start).
 Includes options set for [payload input](#options-set-for-payload-input).